 The dip is the place where most people quit learning.
 You could close your book, stop reading the audio magazines and web sites, and say to yourself “this is the best I can do.”
 For many of us, we experience the dip in a hobby like playing tennis or golf or chess.
 We reach a point where we say “well, I’m not going to the be the number one tennis star so I should just be happy with where I am.”
 That’s jolly good and all but that means you can’t experience the rapid increase in results if you would have worked through the dip.

 Let me talk practicality.
 Let’s say you’ve got the foundational audio knowledge down pat and now you’re in the dip.
 What do you do?
 You have a few choices:

 - Quit.
 There is a time for this such as if you are nearing burn-out or your family life suffers greatly because of your extra work.

 - Stay in and learn as much as you can about everything audio – this is great but you might find yourself flooded with too much information.

-- (My suggestion) Stay in and focus on a different area of audio one topic at a time.
-For example, focus on learning as much as you can about drum mic’ing and mixing.
-In time, you can become the “expert” in your church on working with drums.
-After that, learn about acoustic guitar mixing and effects or mic’ing and mixing backup singers.
+- Stay in and focus on a different area of audio one topic at a time (My suggestion).
+For example, focus on learning about advanced drum miking and mixing.
+In time, you can become the expert in your church on drums.
+After that, learn about acoustic guitar mixing and effects or miking and mixing backup singers.
 You might spend a season learning about equipment repair.

 The dip is real.
 The dip gives us reason to stop learning.
 The dip gives us the moment to pause and ask yourself, “am I happy with where I am or do I want to put in the time to be an expert?”